ifndef-define/V5_Arcade/README.md

 ## Setup
 This project will be made to work "out of the box".
 As of right now, this program and everything related to it is being developed.
-Certain games may be ready before Vex Worlds 2024, however, this isn't guarenteed.

 ## **Terms and Conditions**